 Peter’s other campaigns for WildAid have resulted in other huge successes, such as the banning of ivory sales in China, a more than 60% decline in the price of ivory, and a more than 50% decline in the price of rhino horn in China and Vietnam.

 To take his messages further, he created, produced and was featured in the Emmy-nominated documentary “Saving Africa’s Giants with Yao Ming,” and is now producing and co-directing a series of animal documentaries for the Chinese and Vietnamese TV.

-I was delighted to be able to interview this animal champion about CITES, cultural attitudes, and how each one of us can help.
+I was delighted to interview animal champion and WildAid Founder Peter Knights and chat to him about CITES, cultural attitudes, and how each one of us can help.

 What first got you interested in working with the Environmental Investigation Agency?